Millet vs Quinoa: Which is Better? A Complete Comparison

 It seems every supermarket visit results in a higher price at checkout than the last time.
 Unless you hit the lottery, the cost of food certainly matters to most, especially with the rising costs of everything.

 Therefore, the price may sway your decision about which one to use in your meals more often.
-Let’s examine, which costs more, millet or quinoa?
+Let’s examine, which one costs more?

-There didn’t seem to be a difference in price between white or tri-color quinoa in every store I checked.
-The red and black quinoa cost more than the white.
+There didn’t seem to be a difference in price between white or tri-color in every store I checked.
+The red and black types cost more than the white.

 - Wholesome Pantry White Quinoa